RLS Studios

 • jsonReadFile(path) — nil if file doesn't exist or is invalid JSON

-• Any extension global (e.g., career_career) - nil if not loaded
+• Dynamically loaded extension globals (e.g., career_career) — nil if not loaded

 JSON Safety